AlexeyTripleA/dash-ui-kit/README.md

-# Dash UI
+# dash-ui-kit

-Modern React UI library with full Tailwind CSS v4 support.
+Dash ui kit is a UI component library with TypeScript, TailwindCSS v4, and class-variance-authority (CVA) support.

 ## ⚡ Quick Start